Book Your Transit

 Transit & Short Term Visitor Licences

 All powered craft using the Scottish canals require a licence, and we have a variety of short-term and transit licences available to suit your requirements.
-Licences are available to purchase at the Sea Locks or Canal Offices.
-Download the Transit & Short Term Visitor Licences for Leisure Craft to find out more.
+Price information is available here.

 Locks & Bridges

 The Crinan Canal is 9 miles (14.5km) in length with 15 locks (3 automated) and 7 bridges.
 Sea locks, Lock 14 and bridges are operated for your convenience by trained staff.
 Inland locks are self operated which involves pushing lock gates and winding sluices.